The Long tail of IoT

 • The ownership of the budget is not clear (between say between OT and IT).

 • Even successful pilots in IoT face unique issues in scaling to production.
-The protocols, compute, data orchestration do not scale linearly and often require a re-architecture of the entire solution.
+The protocols, edge compute, data orchestration do not scale linearly and often require a re-architecture of the entire solution.

 • Other factors that are specific to an industry / use - that prevent the use case from being replicable.

 One of the most insightful comments from an system integrator (SI) colleague of mine is that most IoT platform vendors / startups overlook the total cost of ownership (TCO) of the full solution.
-Often the TCO is prohibitive for most customers even if a specific technology piece is reasonable.
+Often the TCO is prohibitive for most customers even if a specific piece is reasonable.

 It would be great to hear from folks on which segments / use case they are seeing significant traction in...